What is the structure of the lab?

 These policies allow us to maintain the intimate, professional, and highly prepared environment that makes the Lab such a meaningful and effective experience for every actor involved.

-Where are labs and filming weekend held?
+Where are labs and filming held?

 What will I receive after filming?